 School Sports and Physical Activity

-Our aim is to support children's health and wellbeing within our community.
-Improvement in a child’s health and wellbeing often goes hand in hand with their academic achievement.
+Our aim is to support and improve children’s health and wellbeing across our community.

-We endeavour to create a positive, inclusive, and welcoming environment for all children to take part in physical activity regardless of age, ethnicity, sex, disability, and socio-economic status.
+We are committed to creating a positive, inclusive, and welcoming environment where all children can take part—regardless of age, ethnicity, sex, disability, or socioeconomic background.

 Delivery

-For a duration of six weeks, spanning half a term, we propose a dedicated delivery plan aimed at enhancing the physical fitness and well-being of Key Stage Two children, specifically those in years 4, 5, and 6.
+For a duration of six weeks, spanning half a term, we propose a dedicated delivery plan aimed at enhancing the physical fitness and well-being of Key Stage Two children.

 Delivery involves allocating one afternoon per week for the presence of one or two of our trained students who will actively engage with the school community to conduct functional fitness physical activity sessions.